clulab/processors/README.md

 (c) Mihai Surdeanu, 2013 -

 # Changes
++ **1.3** - Reverted back to the `1.x` version numbers, since we will add other software here not just CoreNLP.
+Added correct mvn dependencies for the CoreNLP jars.
+Removed the `install*.sh` scripts, which are no longer needed.
 + **3.2.0** - Updated to Scala 2.10.1 and CoreNLP 3.2.0.
 Changed versioning system to be identical to CoreNLP's, so it's clear which CoreNLP version is used.
 + **1.0** - Initial release